Raymond Chester: Professional career

+Oakland Raiders and Baltimore Colts

-Chester entered the NFL draft in 1970, selected in the first round by the Oakland Raiders (24th overall) legendary owner Al Davis.
-He started in his rookie season, contributing to the Raiders’ 8-4-2 season and their appearance in the AFC Division Playoffs.
-Along with his 42 receptions, 556 yards, and 7 touchdowns, his performance earned him his first of four Pro Bowl selections.
+Chester was selected with the 24th pick in the first round of the 1970 NFL draft by the Oakland Raiders legendary owner Al Davis.
 He and Davis remained close friends until the latter’s death in 2011.

+Chester started at tight end in his rookie season, contributing to the Raiders’ 8–4–2 season and their appearance in the AFC Division Playoffs.
+Along with his 42 receptions, 556 yards, and 7 touchdowns, his performance earned him his first of four Pro Bowl selections (1970-1972, 1979), and the Newspaper Enterprise Association (NEA) NFL Rookie of the Year Award.
+He was third in the Associated Press's (AP) rookie of the year voting.

-Chester was acquired by his hometown Baltimore Colts from the Raiders for Bubba Smith on July 16, 1973.
-During his five seasons with the Colts, he racked up 2,123 yards receiving, 11 touchdowns, and a key contributor to the Colts winning three division titles (’75, ’76, ’77).
+Chester was acquired by his hometown Baltimore Colts from the Raiders for All-Pro defensive end Bubba Smith on July 16, 1973.
+During his five seasons with the Colts he racked up 2,123 yards receiving, 11 touchdowns, and was a key contributor to the team winning three division titles in 1975-77.
 An outstanding blocker, he often drew criticism for dropped passes and was disgruntled with team management throughout his time with the Colts.

-Chester returned to the Raiders after being traded along with a 1979 second-round pick (33rd overall–traded to Tampa Bay Buccaneers for Dave Pear) from the Colts for Mike Siani and a 1979 third-round selection (72nd overall–traded to Houston Oilers) on July 21, 1978.
-He had his best career statistics in 1979 with 712 reception yards and eight touchdowns.
-The following year, Chester became a Super Bowl champion when the Raiders defeated the Philadelphia Eagles in Super Bowl XV (27-10).
+Chester returned to the Raiders after being traded along with a 1979 second-round pick (33rd overall–traded to Tampa Bay Buccaneers for Dave Pear) from the Colts for Mike Siani and a 1979 third-round selection (72nd overall–traded to Houston Oilers), on July 21, 1978.
+He had his best statistical season in 1979, with 712 reception yards and eight touchdowns.
+The following year, Chester became a champion when the Raiders defeated the Philadelphia Eagles in Super Bowl XV (27-10), Chester catching two passes for 24 yards.

 After the 1981 season, with an impending move to Los Angeles by the Raiders, Chester decided to retire from the NFL.
+He finished his 12-year career, playing in 172 games, with 364 receptions, 5,013 years (13.8 yards per catch), and 48 touchdowns.

+United Press International (UPI) selected him first team All-Conference in 1972 and 1979, and second team in 1970 and 1971; and the AP selected him first team All-Conference in 1972.
+The NEA selected him first team All-Pro in 1979.